Before Your Session

 • Fitted and tailored clothing works best.
 Loose or baggy tops will make you look larger than you desire.

-• Try on your top(s) with a bra if applicabble in front of bright light and mirror to check for transparency.
+• Try on your top(s) with a bra if applicable in front of bright light and mirror to check for transparency.
 Studio lights may shine through thin fabrics.

 • Long sleeves often work better than short sleeves.
 Showing a shoulder or part of your arm could make your headshot distracting.